zefang-liu/zefang-liu.github.io/_pages/about.md

 {% include base_path %}

 Hello!
-I’m an applied researcher at Capital One, specializing in foundation models.
+I’m an applied researcher at Capital One, specializing in foundation models and multi-agent systems.
 Previously, I was a machine learning scientist at JPMorganChase, where I applied natural language processing to challenges in cybersecurity and technology infrastructure.
 I hold a PhD in Nuclear Engineering and an MS in Computational Science and Engineering from Georgia Tech.
-My research focuses on developing and applying machine learning models in cybersecurity, economics, and physics.
+My research focuses on developing and applying machine learning models in cybersecurity, economics, and plasma physics.

-I’m looking to collaborate on research involving large language models, especially in cybersecurity and economics.
-If you're working on related topics, feel free to <a href="mailto:liuzefang@gatech.edu">email me</a>!

 ## Work Experience